 Khao Soi Chicken Leg (45 THB) at Khao Soi Maesai

-2. Khao Soi Khun-Jay
+2. Khao Soi at Khao Soi Khun-Jay

-In the back of this small local restaurant, you find an open kitchen where you can see and smell the large pots full with their famous curry.
-Between 10:00 and 14:00, when the restaurant is open, people constantly walking in to enjoy the special khao soi.
+I have to admit, it was difficult to choose between Khao Soi Maesai and this restaurant.
+Like Khao Soi Maesai, Khao Soi Khun-Jay is extremely popular among locals for its deliciously tasting and oh-so-creamy Khao Soi.
+After a long debate, we believe Khao Soi Maesai does have a deeper flavour, although the difference is small.
+In the back of this small local restaurant, you find an open kitchen where you can see and smell the large pots full of their famous curry.
+Between 10:00 and 14:00, when the restaurant is open, people constantly walk in to enjoy the special khao soi.
 During peak hours, around lunchtime, the few seats are completely occupied but due to the quick service, you don’t have to wait long.
 Keep in mind that occasionally, the curries do sell out.

 Khao Soi Beef (60 THB) at Khao Soi Khun-Jay

-3. Kao Soi Nimman
+3. Khao Soi at Kao Soi Nimman

-Compared to the other restaurants in this list, Kao Soi Nimman is more upscale.
+Compared to the other restaurants on this list, Kao Soi Nimman is more upscale.
 It has an outside area, but you can also choose to sit inside where there is air-conditioning.
 Although you might think it’s all about the khao soi when you see the restaurant name, Kao Soi Nimman offers a wide variety of Northern Thai specialities and is widely known for these delicious dishes.
 For the purpose of this article, I will focus on their delicious khao soi only.

 Kao Soi Kai (79 THB) at Kao Soi Nimman

-4. Pakorn’s Kitchen
+4. Khao Soi at Pakorn’s Kitchen

 This restaurant does not pop up your common top lists of best khao soi in Chiang Mai.
 Perhaps because it does not have the words Khao Soi in its restaurant name?
 Or maybe because it's more common for its heavenly Massaman Curry.
-Fact is that Pakorn’s Kitchen is hugely popular among locals, and especially for its creamy curries.
+The fact is that Pakorn’s Kitchen is hugely popular among locals, and especially for its creamy curries.
 Pakorn’s Kitchen serves one of the creamiest curries I’ve ever tried in Thailand.
 As this article is solely for khao soi, I will stick to the Khao Soi Curry.

 Khao Soi Beef (80 THB) at Pakorn's Kitchen

-5. Khao Soi Muslim Noodles
+5. Khao Soi at Khao Soi Muslim Noodles

 Khao Soi Beef (50 THB) at Khao Soi Muslim Noodles